pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 2. **Complex Joins and Transactions**: If your application requires complex joins, foreign key relationships, or cross-partition transactions, Cosmos DB might not be the best fit.
 A relational database like PostgreSQL or SQL Server would serve these requirements more effectively.

-3. **Predictable Workloads with Lower Complexity**: For applications that have predictable workloads and do not need the complexity of multi-region consistency, or scaling to varying demand levels, a simpler solution like a traditional relational database might be more cost-effective and easier to manage.
+3. **Predictable Workloads with Lower Complexity**: For applications that have predictable workloads and do not need the complexity of multi-region consistency or scaling to varying demand levels, a simpler solution like a traditional relational database might be more cost-effective and easier to manage.

-4. **Need for Strong Schema Enforcement**: Long-term, there is a lot to be said for have a scheme and and easy way to evolve your data.
+4. **Need for Strong Schema Enforcement**: Long-term, there is a lot to be said for having a scheme and an easy way to evolve your data.
 If your application benefits from strict schema enforcement to ensure data integrity and reduce developer errors, a relational database like PostgreSQL or SQL Server will be a better choice than Cosmos DB.
 Cosmos DB's schema-less nature can introduce challenges if your data model needs strict consistency and structure.

 5. **Avoiding Vendor Lock-In**: If you want to maintain portability and avoid vendor lock-in, Cosmos DB might not be ideal for you.
-A highly managed database service, whether CosmosDB, Dynamo or Spanner will be hard to replace on another cloud vendor.
-For multi-cloud or cloud-agnostic strategies, a more portable database like PostgreSQL or Cassandra might be preferable.
+A highly managed database service, whether CosmosDB, Dynamo, or Spanner, will be hard to replace on another cloud vendor.
+A more portable database like PostgreSQL or Cassandra might be preferable for multi-cloud or cloud-agnostic strategies.

 ## Summary

-If you need something that is document based, scales globally and handles different consistency levels well, Cosmos DB could be a great choice - especially if you're already using Azure.
-Azure takes it seriously - it's in every data center they have and they treat it as mission-critical.
+If you need something that is document-based, scales globally, and handles different consistency levels well, Cosmos DB could be a great choice - especially if you're already using Azure.
+Azure takes it seriously - it's in every data center they have, and they treat it as mission-critical.
 But here's the thing - while it's easier to manage than the alternatives we looked at, you'll pay more for that convenience.

 Many times, that cost is not the variable being optimized for.
-Data is important and Cosmos DB work well for many.
-James Thurley Co-founder of Canopy Simulations found it a perfect fit for their needs:
+Data is paramount, and Cosmos DB works well for many.
+James Thurley, Co-founder of Canopy Simulations, found it a perfect fit for their needs:

-> We’ve been using Cosmos DB as a document database since it was called DocumentDB, and it’s been fast, reliable, and straightforward for our needs.
-We store large, arbitrarily structured JSON documents, and Cosmos DB’s full indexing has handled that effortlessly.
-For us, the simplicity works—we don’t need to scale to millions of users, and with auto-scaling, each customer’s database runs smoothly without any partitioning.
+> We've been using Cosmos DB as a document database since it was called DocumentDB, and it's been fast, reliable, and straightforward for our needs.
+We store large, arbitrarily structured JSON documents, and Cosmos DB's full indexing has handled that effortlessly.
+For us, the simplicity works—we don't need to scale to millions of users, and with auto-scaling, each customer's database runs smoothly without any partitioning.

-For help provisioning Cosmos DB check out our Azure Cosmos DB How to guide: https://www.pulumi.com/registry/packages/azure-native/how-to-guides/azure-cs-cosmosdb-logicapp/ and if you decide to go with Azure Tables instead, our Azure Native provider is there to help you all the same.
+For help provisioning Cosmos DB, check out our Azure Cosmos DB How to guide: https://www.pulumi.com/registry/packages/azure-native/how-to-guides/azure-cs-cosmosdb-logicapp/, and if you decide to go with Azure Tables instead, our Azure Native provider is there to help you all the same.